 Chemistry, Biology, Maths, Geography, Philosophy, Music, Art, Design Technology.

-Introduction to your subject

 The course delves straight into our understanding of matter and what really exists inside of an atom.

 Students will then be met with the work of Bohr and how the bedrock of classical physics was about to be turned on its head.

-After developing our understanding of the quantum nature of matter and light; students will then establish stronger links in our understanding of wave behaviour and evidence for this behaviour.
+After developing our understanding of the quantum nature of matter and light, students will then establish stronger links in our understanding of wave behaviour and evidence for this behaviour.

-The first-year course then finishes with students applying their skills to real life electrical circuits and have the opportunity to solve through experiment.
+The first-year course then finishes with students applying their skills to real life electrical circuits and having the opportunity to solve through experimentation.

-In the final year of the course students will have built on their previous years studies and delve into Newtons classical mechanics through linear and rotational motion.
+In the final year of the course students will have built on their previous studies and delve into Newton's classical mechanics through linear and rotational motion.
 This allows students to predict planetary motion around orbiting bodies and relate this to electric fields.
-The students will finish their Year 13 core material with establishing how to harness nuclear fuel and control the thermodynamic behaviour of materials.
+Students finish their Year 13 core material with establishing how to harness nuclear fuel and control the thermodynamic behaviour of materials.
 In the final term students will specialise in a field of their choice between Astro, Engineering and Medical Physics.

-Course content

 Content is split into eight teaching modules:

 - + Module1-Measurement and error

 - + Module 2 Particles and radiation

 - + Module 3 Waves

 - + Module 4 Mechanics and Materials

 - + Module 5 Electricity

 - + Module 6 Fields and their consequences

 - + Module 7 Nuclear Physics

-- + Module 8 Optional Topic either Astro, Engineering or Medical Physics.
+- Hodule 8 Optional Topic either Astro, Engineering or Medical Physics.

-Examinations

 There are three externally examined papers:

-Paper 1: Written examination lasting 2hr.
-Marked out of 85.
-Worth 34% of the total A Level.
+Paper 1: Written examination - 2 hours - 34% of the qualification (85 marks).
 Assesses content from modules 1-5

-Paper 2: Written examination lasting 2hr.
-Marked out of 85.
-Worth 34% of the total A Level.
-Assesses content from modules 6-8.
+Paper 2: Written examination - 2 hours - 34% of the qualification (85 marks).
+Assesses content from modules 6 - 8.

-Paper 3: Written examination lasting 2hrs.
-Marked out of 80 Worth 32% of the total A Level.
-Assesses content from modules 1 and 8.
+Paper 3: Written examination - 2 hours - 32% of the qualification (80 marks).
+Assesses content from modules 1-8.

 The practical endorsement in Physics is the Non-examined assessment.
-The students complete a range of practicals and demonstrate the competence in a range of practical techniques.
+Students complete a range of practicals and demonstrate the competence in a range of practical techniques.
 Reported separately with students achieving a 'pass' or 'fail'.

 Psychology

-Are you interested in: Understanding your own and others' behaviours.
+Are you interested in: Understanding your own and others' behaviours?
 How we interpret the world around us?
-How we see the world differently as we grow.
-What makes a criminal.
-How our behaviour is due to nature or nurture.
+How we see the world differently as we grow?
+What makes a criminal?
+How our behaviour is due to nature or nurture?

 Head of subject: Mr Moss

-Exam board: OCR

-Exam code/s: H567

-Entry requirements for A Level: Standard Hautlieu entry requirements.

 Psychology, neuroscience, criminology, police, teaching, law, marketing, business, HR, sports.

 This subject goes well with: Any subject.